 SUPERFLY (1972) Technically, Superfly is not a music movie.
 It’s the story of a Priest, an unlikely named drug dealer who runs Harlem.
-But Curtis Mayfield’s classic soundtrack for the movie has becomes as popular if not more than the film it was for.
-Superfly’s title track as well as the songs “Freddie’s Dead” were big hits, selling more than 2 million copies apiece.
+But Curtis Mayfield’s classic soundtrack for has become as popular if not more than the film it was created for.
+Superfly’s title track, as well as the songs “Freddie’s Dead” were big hits, selling more than 2 million copies apiece.
 It remains one of the few movies where the soundtrack made more money than the film did.
 Superfly and other blaxplotiation films regained popularity in the hip-hop era.
 Superfly was released on DVD on January 14, 2004, the exact day its star, Ron O’Neal, died.

 SCHOOL DAZE (1988) Spike Lee’s second film after his breakthrough She’s Gotta Have It touched on the controversial issue of intra-racial prejudice and colorism in the Black community.
 Starring Larry Fishburne and Tisha Campbell, both of whom would go on to huge careers, Lee took on the doings of a fraternity and sorority at Mission College, widely believed to be a stand-in for Morehouse, Lee’s alma mater.
 While it has become viewed as a groundbreaking film at the time of its release, Black colleges and their administrations weren’t too happy with Lee’s depiction of HBCUs.
 Vanessa Williams, the recently dethroned first Black Miss America, turned down the role of Jane, which was ultimately played by Tisha Campbell.